aanno/tp-link-list/howto/share-desktop.md

 source.
 Beta wayland support.
 Includes an open source (gateway) server.
 Setup on Fedora is not easy because of selinux (but a solved problem).

+Remotely is a cross platform remote desktop in browser.
+It needs a (specific) remotely sharing server on the remote machine.
+I tried in 01/2024 but did not get the remotely sharing server to work on fedora.

 * [guacamole](https://guacamole.apache.org/) remote desktop in browser
   + https://guacamole.apache.org/doc/gug/
   + https://de.wikipedia.org/wiki/Apache_Guacamole